 Welcome to Religious Exploration where we learn through exploring!

 We offer opportunities for all ages, from birth to death, to experience, question, learn, grow and explore life’s big questions and mysteries.
 We are a family-friendly and welcoming church.
 We strive to keep the church a safe and enjoyable place for all generations!
 At First Universalist Church in Rockland, we welcome all families regardless of configuration.
 We want you and your children to love church and to feel excited to come explore their innate spirituality in a safe, open and friendly environment.
 We offer a wide-range of faith development opportunities throughout the year for all ages.
-Explore the selections, and check it out!
+Listed below is what we have done in past years when we are not in a global pandemic.
+To see this year's online offerings: RE for 2020-21

 Yours in Growing Faith,